A practical guide to the Zendesk Power BI integration in 2026

 If you're running a support team, you know you’re sitting on a mountain of data.
 Every single ticket, chat, and resolution in Zendesk is a breadcrumb that could lead to happier customers and a more efficient team.
 Naturally, you look to a tool like Power BI to connect the dots, build some slick dashboards, and turn all that raw information into something useful.

-This guide will walk you through the common ways people try to connect Zendesk and Power BI, pull back the curtain on the pitfalls you'll likely face, and introduce a more modern, AI-powered way to get the insights you need without the data engineering headaches.
+This guide will walk you through the common ways people connect Zendesk and Power BI, explain how to navigate specific data configurations, and introduce a modern, AI-powered option that can complement your Zendesk setup to give you even deeper insights.

 What is the Zendesk Power BI integration?